DIAGNijmegen/website-content/content/pages/projects/cxr.md

 One issue remains: the lack of human expert readers in countries with a high burden of TB.
 CAD4TB eliminates this problem by automating the reading process.

 ## The CAD4TB project
 Our work in developing software to detect signs of tuberculosis started in 1996 when digital x-ray machines were first entering the market.
 We work with [Delft Imaging](https://www.delft.care), famous as the inventor of the Odelca camera from the 1960s, one of the most widely used systems in x-ray TB screening in the world.
-Our project resulted in a [[Publication?bibkey=Ginn01a|prototype computer-aided detection system for TB in 2001]].
+Our project resulted in a [prototype computer-aided detection system for TB in 2001](/publications/ginn02a/).
 At that time, however, digital x-ray was not yet widely adopted for TB case finding.

-In 2007, we attracted a research grant and established the CAD4TB project with partners in South Africa, the [http://lunginstitute.co.za University of Cape Town Lung Institute], and in Zambia, the NGO [http://www.zambart.org/ Zambart].
+In 2007, we attracted a research grant and established the CAD4TB project with partners in South Africa, the [University of Cape Town Lung Institute](http://lunginstitute.co.za), and in Zambia, the NGO [Zambart](http://www.zambart.org/).

 ## The CAD4TB software
 The first CAD4TB beta prototype (CAD4TB v0.01) was field-tested in 2010.
 In 2011, the first official prototype version was released (CAD4TB v1.08), notably improved by training the system with a much larger number of images.
 A string of new versions of the software has been released: in 2012 v2.09, in 2013 v3.07, and in 2014 v4.10.
 Version v4.10 was the first version to receive a CE label.
 In 2016, version 5 saw the light and in 2019 version 6 was released, based on deep learning.
 Algorithm development behind CAD4TB is now carried out at [Thirona](https://www.thirona.eu), a spin-off company from the Diagnostic Image Analysis Group.

-CAD4TB is commercially available via [Delft Imaging](http://www.delft.care) and has hundreds of installations in over 40 countries worldwide.
+CAD4TB is commercially available via [Delft Imaging](https://www.delft.care) and has hundreds of installations in over 40 countries worldwide.

 This BBC report shows CAD4TB in action in Ghana: